Divergence: Definition

 where |V| is the volume of V, S(V) is the boundary of V, and $\mathbf{\hat n}$ is the outward unit normal to that surface.
 It can be shown that the above limit always converges to the same value for any sequence of volumes that contain x_{0} and approach zero volume.
 The result, div F, is a scalar function of x.

 Since this definition is coordinate-free, it shows that the divergence is the same in any coordinate system.
-However it is not often used practically to calculate divergence; when the vector field is given in a coordinate system the coordinate definitions below are much simpler to use.
+However the above definition is not often used practically to calculate divergence; when the vector field is given in a coordinate system the coordinate definitions below are much simpler to use.

 A vector field with zero divergence everywhere is called solenoidal – in which case any closed surface has no net flux across it.
+This is the same as saying that the (flow of the) vector field preserves volume: The volume of any region does not change after it has been transported by the flow for any period of time.

 Definition in coordinates

 Cartesian coordinates

 In three-dimensional Cartesian coordinates, the divergence of a continuously differentiable vector field $\mathbf{F} = F_x\mathbf{i} + F_y\mathbf{j} + F_z\mathbf{k}$ is defined as the scalar-valued function:

 Although expressed in terms of coordinates, the result is invariant under rotations, as the physical interpretation suggests.
 This is because the trace of the Jacobian matrix of an N-dimensional vector field F in N-dimensional space is invariant under any invertible linear transformation.

 The common notation for the divergence ∇ · F is a convenient mnemonic, where the dot denotes an operation reminiscent of the dot product: take the components of the ∇ operator (see del), apply them to the corresponding components of F, and sum the results.
 Because applying an operator is different from multiplying the components, this is considered an abuse of notation.